Blaze of Glory (Jon Bon Jovi song): Background

 The power ballad was allegedly recorded by Jon Bon Jovi because Emilio Estevez requested Bon Jovi's song "Wanted Dead or Alive" for the soundtrack to Young Guns II, but Bon Jovi did not think the lyrics—about the band constantly touring—fit the theme of the Western movie.
 However, the request inspired him to write "Blaze of Glory" with lyrics more topical to the film.

+In 1990, guitarist Aldo Nova wrote the main guitar riff used in the Jon Bon Jovi song, "Blaze of Glory".
+In 1991, to return the favor, Jon Bon Jovi worked with Nova to release Blood on the Bricks on Bon Jovi's label Jambco Records.

 The song features a music video and remains a crowd favorite with Bon Jovi fans, despite the fact that the song was not released as one of the band's singles, and only by Jon.
+The song was included on both Bon Jovi greatest hits compilations: 1994's Cross Road and 2008's Greatest Hits.
 The track is notable for the performance of Jeff Beck on guitar.
 The music video was filmed at The Rectory near Moab, Utah.